mlochbaum/BQN/spec/system.md

 The `MapBytes` function only takes one argument, a filename, and returns an array matching the result of `Bytes`.
 However, the array data should be [memory-mapped](https://en.wikipedia.org/wiki/Memory-mapped_file) allowing it to be loaded into memory on use.
 Undefined behavior, including a crash or writing arbitrary memory, may result if the underlying file is modified after `MapBytes` is called, and the result or slices of it are still used.

 The following short names can also be provided for file access.
-They can be provided, and use the definitions from above even if `•file` is not provided.
+If so, they use the definitions from above even if `•file` is not provided.

 | Name       | Equivalent
 |------------|---------------